stand-art/jaxn/Specification.md

 #### Notes

-Block comments may not be nested.
+Block comments do not nested.
+In other words, occurrences of `/*` within a block comment are not interpreted as anyhting else other than part of the comment.

 ## Numbers

 #### Synopsis

-Allow non-finite values, hexadecimal notation of integer values, optional leading plus sign, and relax the rules for meaningless zeroes.
+Allow non-finite values, hexadecimal notation of integer values, optional leading plus sign, and relax the rules for redundant zeroes.

 #### Examples